14Richa/14Richa.github.io/_posts/2023-05-20-communitybonding.md

 ---
 layout: post
-title:  "Breaking into GSoC 2023 with Postman"
+title:  "Breaking into GSoC 2023 with Postman and AsyncAPI Initiative"
 author: "Richa"
 ---

 When I found out about Google Summer of Code, I knew immediately that it was something I wanted to participate in.
 GSoC is a program that offers contributors the opportunity to work on open source software projects, while getting paid a stipend to do so.
 It's a win-win situation for all involved - contributors get to gain valuable experience and skills, while open source projects benefit from the contributions of eager young minds.

-In this blog post, I want to share the steps I followed during the application period that helped me get selected for Google Summer of Code 2023 with Postman and AsyncAPI.
+In this blog post, I want to share the steps I followed during the application period that helped me get selected for Google Summer of Code 2023 with Postman and AsyncAPI Initiative.
 As a developer interested in API development and open-source software, this is an incredible opportunity to gain real-world experience and contribute to exciting projects.

 I am delighted to have been selected for this program, and I am excited to share my journey with you all.

 ## Finding the Right Project

-Choosing the right project is crucial for a successful GSoC experience.
+Choosing the accurate project is crucial for a successful GSoC experience.
 For me, it was essential to select a project that aligned with my interests and skills while also challenging me to learn new things.
 I spent a considerable amount of time researching and analyzing various project proposals before finally zeroing in on a project that seemed like the perfect fit.

 I was thrilled to see Postman and AsyncAPI participating in GSoC 2023 when the organizations were announced on February 22, 2023, at 11:30 PM IST because I had been following them for some time.
 After going through the list of projects they were offering, I found one that particularly caught my attention.
 The project involved automating the listing of members of the technical steering committee (TSC) on the AsyncAPI website.